Jacob Heringman | lute

-I moved to England in 1987, after completing an undergraduate degree in English and philosophy at Grinnell College in Iowa, to study the lute with Jakob Lindberg at the Royal College of Music.
-From 1989 to 1993, I was a busy performer with most of the leading UK renaissance and baroque groups, after which time I gave up playing Basso Continuo altogether and began a phase focused entirely on the renaissance lute, and, in particular, on an intensive period of making solo recordings (Holborne, Bakfark and Waissel, Josquin, Jane Pickeringe’s Lute Book, The Siena Lute Book) and giving solo recitals.
-During those years I had occasional and invaluable lessons with the late Patrick O’Brien in New York.
-From 2001 to 2004, I trained full-time as a teacher of the Alexander Technique, a practice which has deeply informed my music and my life generally.
+Jacob Heringman moved to England in 1987, after completing an undergraduate degree in English and philosophy at Grinnell College in Iowa, to study the lute with Jakob Lindberg at the Royal College of Music.
+From 1989 to 1993, Jacob was a busy performer with most of the leading UK renaissance and baroque groups, after which time he gave up playing Basso Continuo altogether and began a phase focused entirely on the renaissance lute, and, in particular, on an intensive period of making solo recordings (Holborne, Bakfark and Waissel, Josquin, Jane Pickeringe’s Lute Book, The Siena Lute Book) and giving solo recitals.
+During those years he had occasional and invaluable lessons with the late Patrick O’Brien in New York.
+From 2001 to 2004, Jacob trained full-time as a teacher of the Alexander Technique, a practice which has deeply informed his music and his life generally.